ComposableFi/composable/code/xcvm/SPEC.md

 Subsequent calls by the same `Origin` will not result in an instantiation, but instead in re-use of the `Interpreter` instance.
 This allows foreign Origins to maintain state across different protocols, such as managing LP positions.

 If no interpreter instance has been created for a given caller, the call to the router must either come from the `IBC`, `XCM`, `OTP` with `Deterministic` security, or a local origin.
 After the instance has been created, it can be configured to accept other origins by the caller.

+For a given XCVM program, its interpreter instance is derived from `Network Account Salt`.
+This allows users to create different interpreter instances to execute programs against.

 ### 2.6.
 Ownership